umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/How-to-Set-up-a-Blog with-a-Feed/index.md

 3. Give the post a name
 4. Fill out the content section with what you want the blog post to be about
 5. Head to the Meta section
-6. In the date section you will select the publishing date for the post
+6. In the date section select the publishing date for the post
 7. The image here is a thumbnail for the post
 8. Finalize by writing a short description of the post and hit ***save** or ***save and publish***